w3c/wai-bcase/alt-version.md

 <p><strong>Note:</strong> &quot;Websites&quot; through this document includes web applications and is applicable to other digital technology.</p>

 <h3 id="allusers">Accessibility Benefits All Users</h3>
-<p>Web accessibility means that websites, tools, and technologies are designed and developed so that people with disabilities can use them.
+Web accessibility means that websites, tools, and technologies are designed and developed so that people with disabilities can use them.
 Web accessibility also benefits people <em>without</em> disabilities[^1].
-For example:</p>
+For example:
 [^without]
 <ul>
  <li>people using mobile phones, smart watches, smart TVs, and other devices with small screens, different input modes, etc.</li>